TEXT-S&P summary: SK Innovation Co. Ltd.

 Rationale

-SK Innovation has integrated its oil R&M business with its downstream lubricant and petrochemical business and its upstream oil exploration and production (E&P) business.
+SK Innovation’s oil R&M business is also integrated with its downstream lubricant/petrochemical business and upstream oil exploration and production (E&P) business.
 The company is one of Asia’s major lubricant and petrochemical producers.
-In addition, we expect its average daily production of oil equivalent to be around 65,000 barrels this year.
-We believe steadily increasing cash flow from SK Innovation’s E&P business will somewhat mitigate volatility in its downstream business.
+In addition, we expect average daily production of oil equivalent to be around 67,000 barrels this year.
+We believe steadily increasing cash flow from SK Innovation’s E&P business will to some extent mitigate volatility in its downstream business.

+SK Innovation’s flexible financial policy also supports its credit profile.
+The company has reduced its debt by more than 30% over the past three years.
+As a result, its ratio of adjusted debt to EBITDA improved to 2.6x in 2011 from 3.7x in 2010 and 5.0x in 2009.
+In addition to improving its operating cash flow, the company reduced debt by cancelling investments and selling assets.
+We believe measures of the company’s credit quality in 2012 will be similar to those of 2011.
+Our expectation that the company will be able to finance additional investments without raising significant amounts of debt reflects our view of its solid operating cash flow this year and nondebt financing potential.
+For example, we believe the company is unlikely to increase debts significantly to fund its recently announced Korean won (KRW) 1.6 trillion investment to add p-Xylene production capacity.

+However, a constraint on SK Innovation’s credit quality is its volatile operating cash flow, which is vulnerable to the economic cycles of its main businesses as well as fluctuations in crude oil prices and currency exchange rates.
+This, in our view, increases the company’s difficulties in formulating a solid financial policy.